Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 ### BSC5 Bright Star Catalog

-To get a version of the boilerplate that shopw the BSC5 Bright tar Cataog Data with Constellations
+To get a version of the boilerplate that shows the BSC5 Bright star Catalog Data with Constellations

 ```bash
 git checkout bsc5